ahigley/A-ruby-text-adventure/README.md

 If you want to play the current version of the game without bootstrapping just download and run text.rb

-If you want to play the current version of the game with bootstrapping download everything but text.rb and instead run text_exp.rb
+If you want to play the current version of the game with bootstrapping download everything but text.rb and instead run text_exp.rb.

+Bootstrapping is currently experimental and therefore broken.

+RECOMMENDED: Download text.rb; run ruby text.rb